Banner: Trade union banners

 The State Library of NSW in Sydney has a small collection of trade union banners that were donated to the Library in the early 1970s such as a Federated Society of Boilermakers, Iron & Steel Shipbuilders of Australia banner thought to have been made c.
 1913–1919.
 The Federated Society of Boilermakers, Iron & Steel Shipbuilders of Australia was formed in 1873 and joined the Amalgamated Metal Workers Union in 1972.

 The banner features a kneeling figure in the centre surrounded by scroll work and is decorated with Australian native flowers and images representative of the work of the Union's members such as a New South Wales Government Railways 34 class steam locomotive, the Hawkesbury River rail bridge built in 1889, and a furnace.
 The reverse of the banner shows the warship Australia at sea.
 The banner is canvas and was painted by Sydney firm Althouse & Geiger, master painters and decorators.
 Founded in 1875, the company is still in operation.
 The banner is a powerful interpretive tool in communicating the experience and the history of the Australian labour movement.

-For more on the design and making of these banners, see Banner-making.

 Sports banners

 Sports fans often buy or make banners to display in the grandstands.
 Team banners typically contain the logo, name or nickname, motto and the team colors.
 Banners on individual competitors can contain a picture or drawing of the player.
 Sports banners may also honor notable players or hall-of-fame athletes and commemorate past championships won.
 These types of sports banners are typically hung from rafters in stadiums and arenas.
 In North American indoor professional sports, the previous season's champion traditionally does not install their awarded championship banner until moments prior to their first home game of the season that follows, in a ceremony that is chiefly referred to as "raising the banner".

 Uruguay's Club Nacional de Football supporters made a 600 x 50 metre banner that weighs over 2 tonnes; they claim it is the largest in the world.
 It was unveiled in April 2013 in a Copa Libertadores football match at the Estadio Centenario.

+Rally towels serve some bannerlike cultural functions.